Seyloria/hide.me-server-select/README.md

 ## :scroll: Changelog and current state (dd-mm-yyyy)

+- [x] 09-08-2025 | v3.0 | The broken CLI Client behavior for the resolv.conf writeback on system shutdown/restart/logout has been fixed.
+There are no known issues atm and the tool now is more or less finished.
 - [x] 07-08-2025 | v2.5 | Another Major rewrite to incorporate less files and make autostart more reliable.
 - [x] 05-08-2025 | v2.2 | Basic Autostart works.
 Tested only on GNOME so far
 - [x] 05-08-2025 | v2.0 | Major rewrite to incorporate a config file